Massachusetts Institute of Technology

 Highlight the 'Queries' choice under 'objects' in the main table-of-contents window and notice the two saved queries: q_midsize_parcels and q_parcels_with_fires.
 If the queries are not listed, left-click the 'Tables' heading and choose 'all access objects."
 The first query 'q_midsize_parcels' uses the parcels table to find all parcels whose square footage is between 10,000 and 100,000 square feet.
 The second query 'q_parcels_with_fires' joins the parcels table to the fires table (using PARCELID) and lists all the parcels that have had a fire along with the fire date and estimated loss.

 Double-click on the first query to see the results.
 Then, choose View/Design to see the GUI for building and editing the query.
-Also, take a look at the SQL view to see the more-or-less standardized text that describes the query using Structured Query Language syntax.
+Also, choose View/SQL to take a look at the SQL view to see the more-or-less standardized text that describes the query using Structured Query Language syntax.
 Do the same for the other query.
 SQL is the lingua franca of client-server communication with online database engines and sits under the covers of database applications including most web services and online geoprocessing.

 Modify the first query to show all parcels with less than 100,000 square feet (not just those bigger than 10,000 or with missing data).
-Modify the second query to omit the pid, wpb, add1, and add2 fields and to omit parcels whose landuse is equal to 'R3'.
+Modify the second query to omit the pid, wpb, add1, and add2 fields and to omit parcels whose land use is equal to 'R3'.

 Cut and paste the tables produced by your modified queries into an editor of your choice.
 Label them appropriately, add your name and them save this text document.
 Turn it in as part of your Lab #1 exercise.